 Instead of moveable type, you can print with polymer plates and a chase base, wooden blocks, lino or any printing blocks that are type high.
 Letterpress is great for printing editions as once you’ve got everything set up correctly, the printing should be reliable and consistent.

 Letterpress prints are great on their own, but it’s also fun to print on to other prints you might have made such as lino or screen prints.
 In the photo above, I printed over some blind embossing from a collagraph session.

-You can try Letterpress printing for yourself by joining our Letterpress Printing for Beginners Class at Slamseys where you’ll learn how to print with vintage blocks and polymer plates.
+You can try Letterpress printing for yourself at a one to one session at Slamseys where you’ll learn how to print with vintage blocks and polymer plates.
 Our printmaking classroom is in the large, airy timber barn on the farm at Slamseys where there’s plenty of space to spread your work out.